lapuzshawn/Tech-Blog/README.md

 4. Create a `.env` file in the root directory and add the following environment variables: *see .env.EXAMPLE*
 5. Start the application by running: "node server.js"
 6. Access the application in your browser at `http://localhost:3001`.
+7. Keep in mind, "no blogging allowed during coding hours"

 ## Deployed Application